NBC Live Stream: How to watch NBC free or cheap online

 Watch NBC online with fuboTV

 The sports-first platform fuboTV has been getting some notoriety lately for their comedic locker room commercial introducing Fubo Chavez.
 But fuboTV is no joke, my friends.
-You can get NBC in select markets around the U.S.
+You can get NBC in just about every market in the U.S.

 fuboTV has mainstream entertainment channels like Bravo, Chiller and History Channel.
 Big Ten Network, PAC-12 Network and CBS will give you plenty of college and NFL football to watch.
 There’s beIN Sports for soccer. fuboTV works on just about any streaming device out there.
 A subscription to its entry-level channel bundle called Fubo Premier gives you about 75+ channels for $44.99 per month.
 That will include an NBC live stream in many markets.

-If you do a 7-day free trial, your first month costs only $19.99.
+If you do a 7-day free trial, your first month is $10 off.
 You can also include Showtime for free as part of your week-long trial.
 My review of fuboTV can give you a more detailed overview about their service and channel lineup.

 NBC Live Stream on Sling TV